Mercedes CLA - Practicality & boot space

 Quite practical, so long as the sloping roofline isn't an issue

 If you choose a CLA, a large part of the decision will come down to its slinky design, but it's still worth knowing how much of an effect its curvy lines have on practicality.

 Mercedes CLA interior space & storage

-The CLA is still accommodating for anyone sat in the front, with plenty of adjustment for the seat and steering wheel allowing drivers of all shapes and sizes to get comfortable.
+The CLA is still accommodating for anyone sitting in the front, with plenty of adjustment for the seat and steering wheel allowing drivers of all shapes and sizes to get comfortable.
 Tall passengers should find just enough legroom in the back too, but headroom is another matter.
 Here, the sloping roof (that's 36mm lower) means anyone of six-foot or more is likely to be brushing the headlining.
 The issue is made worse by a lack of room for feet under the front seats, making the Audi A3 saloon and Merc’s own A-Class saloon more practical choices.
 It’s also worth noting that the middle back seat is very narrow, so the CLA is really a four-seater with an extra seatbelt for use in a pinch over short distances.

 Considering its fairly small size, the CLA has quite a bit of interior storage, from sturdy cup holders to door pockets that can accommodate small soft drinks.
 You'll also find a deep storage cubby under the central armrest, while another ahead of the centre console has a wireless charging pad and USB-C sockets.
 We’re not sure of the value of the shallow tray replacing the Comand dial, but it could be useful for a few coins for the car wash or toll booth.